 How to Build an Excel Loan Model

 Let’s say you want a model that shows you every yearly or monthly payment.
-Start at the top row of your spreadsheet and add the following sections (where you’ll enter information about your loan):
+Start at the top row of your spreadsheet and add the following section titles (where you’ll enter information about your loan):

 Give those cells a green fill color, which tells you that you can change those values as you compare loans and run what-if scenarios.

 Now you’re ready to make your data table.
-Make a row with the following column names:
+Create a row with these column names:

 - Period number